fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 Living in a lie may feel like a safer alternative, but that's only because of the temporary control over the bubble you choose to build around yourself.
 However, this is only temporarily safer, because no matter what happens, truth will eventually come out.
+The force of reality stands behind truth and no amount of mental gymnastics, , distraction, pleasure, or manipulation will ever fool nature.
 The more time you spend entertaining people bad relationships, avoiding responsibility, avoiding uncomfortable emotions, the bigger the monster under the bed grows.
 You may be able to avoid facing this dragon for a long time, but if you let it grow too large, the corresponding sacrifice will be just as large.
 It may destroy you.